 - 1. Please arrive 10 minutes before the lesson starts and plan to stay until the horse(s) is back in its stall or paddock. - 2.
-Sign in and pick up your name tag lanyard. - 3.
-Greet and escort the participant if requested by the instructor. - 4.
+Greet and escort the participant if requested by the instructor. - 3.
 Check that the participant's attire is appropriate and safe for working with horses.
 (See "Attire" on page 10.)
 If necessary, adjust the participant's helmet so it fits properly.
-(See "Helmet Fit" on page 15.) - 5.
+(See "Helmet Fit" on page 15.) - 4.
 If the lesson will include mounted riding, help the participant groom and tack up the horse to the best of their ability (if applicable).